Tibsun75/kodi-omega-snap/README.md

    - Clone the Kodi Omega repository.
    - Compile and install Kodi Omega.
    - Build binary addons.
-   - Create a .deb package with all plugisn
+   - Create a .deb package with all plugins

 ---